taylordunn/tidytuesday-scraper/README.md

 # tidytuesday-scraper

-A small package to periodically scrape tweets for the [`#TidyTuesday` project](https://github.com/rfordatascience/tidytuesday).
+A small project to periodically scrape tweets for the [`#TidyTuesday` project](https://github.com/rfordatascience/tidytuesday).